Ibuprofen for children

 Can I give ibuprofen with prescription medicines?

-Is there any foods or drinks I need to avoid?
+Is there any food or drink they need to avoid?